 Do you enjoy playing darts either professionally or as a hobby?
 If so, then investing in an electronic dartboard is a smart thing to do!
-Electronic dartboards use soft tip darts which means they’re family-friendly and won’t punch holes in the walls if you mistakenly miss your shot.
+Electronic dartboards use soft tip darts which means they’re extremely child-friendly and won’t leave holes in the walls, should you mistakenly miss the board!

-Electronic dartboards guarantee accurate score keeping and make for endless hours of entertainment!
-Plus, stylish cabinetry makes them easy to blend with any home decor.
-Meaning you can have your board in any room of the house, although they make the perfect addition to your man cave, believe me!
+Electronic dartboards guarantee accurate score keeping and can make for endless hours of fun!
+Plus, as they’re often built into stylish cabinetry, it makes them easy to blend with any home decor.
+Meaning you can have your dartboard in any room of the house.

 Below, we’ve reviewed what our experts feel are five of the best electronic dartboards currently on the market, with detailed reviews of each in order to help you in choosing the right one.

 Keep reading for a review of each board, as well as more detailed information about this classic game of skill!